craftcms/docs/docs/commerce/1.x/docs/payment-gateways.md

 PayPal Express Checkout requires an API Username, Password, and Signature.
 These are different from your PayPal account details.
 You can obtain your API details by logging in to your PayPal account, and clicking Profile > My Selling Tools > API Access > Request/View API Credentials > Request API Signature.

 ::: warning
-Paypal have increased their TLS requirements, which affects MAMP 3 and some OSX users.
-If you are affected, you will see an error relating to "SSL" when attempting to pay with paypal.
+PayPal have increased their TLS requirements, which affects MAMP 3 and some macOS users.
+If you are affected, you will see an error relating to "SSL" when attempting to pay with PayPal.
 Upgrading to MAMP 4 should fix the issue.
 Read more here: https://github.com/paypal/TLS-update#php
 :::

 # Manual Gateway